olumatty/YoutubeTranscribeServer/README.md

 ### Adding a CRON job

 Add your scheduled job in the `cron` directory and import it in your application.

+### Adding new environment variables

+1. Add the new variables to `.env.example`
+2. Update the environment configuration in `config/env.ts`
+3. Add the new variables to your `.env` file

 ## Production Deployment